anshuln2/oml_1/README.md

 ## FAQs

+1. Deepspped
-1. You might have to install deepspeed from source and pass DS_CPU_ADAM=1 while setting it up if the installation from the requirements.txt does not work
+     - You might have to install deepspeed from source and pass DS_CPU_ADAM=1 while setting it up if the installation from the requirements.txt does not work

+3. Deepspeed
-2. > !!!
-WARNING: Do change the number of GPUs you have available in the deepspeed call's `include localhost:` flag to set which GPU cores you want to use.
+    - Do change the number of GPUs you have available in the deepspeed call's `include localhost:` flag to set which GPU cores you want to use.
 Also change the value of d in the script to represent how many GPUs you want to use simulataneously.